-Ms. Freedman is currently a Partner at Ewing Morris and Co., a boutique asset management firm based in Toronto and is a director of Park Lawn Corp.
+Ms. Freedman is currently a Partner and Head of Engagement Fund Investment at Ewing Morris and Co., a boutique asset management firm based in Toronto.
 Previously, Ms. Freedman was the CEO of Kingsdale Advisors, a leading shareholder services and advisory firm specializing in strategic and defensive advisory, governance advisory, proxy and voting analytics and investor communication.
-Prior to Kingsdale Ms. Freedman spent 15 years in capital markets as an investment banker with global firms including Stifel and Morgan Stanley in both Toronto and New York.
+Prior to Kingsdale Ms. Freedman spent over 15 years in capital markets as an investment banker with global firms including Stifel and Morgan Stanley in both Toronto and New York.
+Ms. Freedman is a director of Canaccord Genuity Group Inc. (TSX: CF).
 Ms. Freedman holds an MBA and JD from the University of Toronto.
+Ms. Freedman previously also served on the board of Park Lawn Corp (TSX: PLC).